 If you’ve had multiple heart attacks, insurers are going to look most closely at your most recent one.
 If you had your last heart attack OVER 12 months ago, you can definitely qualify for an underwritten insurance policy.
 This makes you eligible for immediate coverage and full benefits at the lowest possible price.

-However, if you had a heart attack within the last 12 months or have a history of heart disease, you will have to undergo a waiting period.
+However, if you suffered a heart attack within the past 12 months or have a history of heart disease, you will have to undergo a waiting period.
 With such a recent major event, there is no insurance company that will issue an immediate insurance policy with full coverage.

 In this section and in the article linked above, we only really discuss full-blown strokes.
 We do not do a deep dive into mini strokes (TIA’s), which differ in severity from one another.